usmangt/talks/2023/oct/conference/readme.md

-# Using Grafana with Discourse
+# Using Grafana with Discourse API

 In this repo you will find information about the useful links which I presented during my talk on **Monitoring Discourse via API using Grafana**.
 In case if any of the links do not work, then please report an issue about it and I will be happy to fix it ASAP.